TCDocProc/arch/README.md

 cd arch/

+## Install the webapp
+./arch_ubuntu install

-## Install & Run the webapp
+## Run the webapp
-./install_run_ubuntu
+./arch_ubuntu run

 ```

-Upon completion the script returns:
+Upon completion `./arch_ubuntu run' returns:
 `Starting development sever at http://<ip>:<port>/`
 you can run the webapp using the returned URL.

 To test all the features you will need to sign up with a false account and log in.
 Then you will be directed to a page where you need to upload an xml file that is the output of the kernel, any valid pathway file will do (there's an example xml file in app/static/ ).
 When you upload a file that will be parsed to json and display the information in a reactive graphical interface.
 This journey will have shown you every major feature.

-*All packages installed by `install_run_ubuntu` are inside of a virtual env, so it will not conflict with your existing development setup.*
+*All packages installed by `./arch_ubuntu install` are inside of a virtual env, so it will not conflict with your existing development setup.*

 ## Feature Listing